jihadac/Simulation-automatisation-tri-couleur/README.md

   - Higher update frequency
   - Accurate motion prediction
   - Tighter real-time control
 - Integrate with a real robot and calibrated camera system
+- Depending on the material of pieces, a vacuum gripper could be used instead of a mechanical gripper

 ## How to Run